tkonya/CEG4110HW1/README.md

 Development was done against API Level 27 / Android 8.1.
 It may, but it is not guaranteed to work with any lower version.

+Running the APK should be as easy as dropping it into your device.
+Apps from unknown sources must be enabled.

 # Development and Design

 This project was written in Kotlin, for educational purposes.
 I'm already pretty familiar with Java, and have wanted to learn Kotlin for a while, thus I decided this would be a good opportunity to force myself to use it.
 My impressions of the language so far are positive.
 Android Studio was the IDE used.
 Testing was done on a virtual Nexus 6P, an actual Nexus 6P, and a first-gen Pixel.